nehalsin/kafalfpc-edu/index.md

 12. Piano music.
 Intro to Yanni music.
 13. Learning GitHub.
 Intro to own site and repos.
 14. Intro to Markor.
-15. Sanskrit CD ripped on Knoppix.
-16. Why use of Lightning app as browser?
+15. Why use of Lightning app as browser?
 Intro to F-droid.
-17. GitHub licenses.
+16. GitHub licenses.
 Copyleft.
-18. F-droid download.
+17. F-droid download.
 Installation.
-19. Markor app installation.
+18. Markor app installation.
-20. Hard disk transfer.

 ## 2022-04-24
 1. Short trek to _gadera_.